Learning Disentangled Representation for One-shot Progressive Face Swapping: Experiments

-The qualitative results of the different methods are shown in Figure~\ref{fig:ablation-study}.
-As shown in the figure, FS-A can swap the identity of the source and target images.
-However, the detailed identity information is lost.
+Figure~\ref{fig:ablation-study} shows the evaluation results of all the variants.
+FS-A can swap the identity of the source and target images.
+However, the detailed identity information is missing.
 There are also some artifacts in the synthesized results.
 Taking the first two columns of FS-A as an example, the wrinkles disappear in the first column, and obvious artifacts can be seen in the second column.
-FS-B has some difficulties in preserving the identity of the source images.
-The synthesized results seem to be a combination of the source and target images, and we can hardly see the swapping effect.
-This phenomenon further verifies that semantic information is very important for our method if we have limited training samples.
+FS-B cannot preserve the identity of the source images well.
+The synthesized results seem to combine the source and target images, and we can hardly see the swapping effect.
+These results demonstrate that semantic information is essential for our method if we have limited training samples.
 The generated results of FS-C fail to maintain the attribute information of the target images (e.g., pose and expression information).
-Table~\ref{Table:ablation-study-ff++} displays the quantitative comparison results.
-From Table~\ref{Table:ablation-study-ff++}, we can obtain similar observations as those from the qualitative results.
+Table~\ref{Table:ablation-study-ff++} shows the quantitative results.
 Note that identity preservation performance decreases significantly if we remove the semantic mask information, which means FS-B cannot successfully swap the identities of the source and target images.
 However, FS-B faithfully maintains the expression information of the target images.

-We also investigate the impact of different loss functions in our method.
-We mainly investigate excluding the reconstruction loss (FS\_wo\_rec), excluding the identity preservation loss (FS\_wo\_id), excluding the attribute preservation loss (FS\_wo\_attr), and excluding the adversarial loss (FS\_wo\_adv).
-The qualitative and quantitative results trained with different loss configurations are shown in Figure~\ref{fig:ablation-study-loss} and Table~\ref{Table:ablation-study-ff++loss}, respectively.
-As shown, it is almost impossible to generate a realistic swapped image without the adversarial loss and the identity loss.
-Without the reconstruction loss and the attribute preservation loss, our method can generate a swapped image.
+We analyze the effect of loss functions in the proposed model. by excluding the reconstruction loss (FS\_wo\_rec), identity preservation loss (FS\_wo\_id), attribute preservation loss (FS\_wo\_attr), and adversarial loss (FS\_wo\_adv), respectively.
+The qualitative and quantitative results trained with different loss configurations are shown in Figure~\ref{fig:ablation-study-loss} and Table~\ref{Table:ablation-study-ff++loss}.
+These results show that it is not feasible to generate a realistic swapped image without the adversarial and identity losses.
+Our method can generate a swapped image without the reconstruction and attribute preservation losses.
 However, the results are far from satisfactory.
-In summary, configurations with one of these losses being disabled produce degenerated visual results, which shows that these loss functions are crucial for our method.
+Configurations with one of these losses being disabled lead to degenerated visual results, which shows that these loss functions are crucial for our method.